 Distraction is a key disciplinary tool for babies and toddlers, when “misbehavior” is often just curiosity about their environment.

-- Example: Your 10 month-old crawler is headed for something inthralling but potentially dangerous.
+Example: Your 10 month-old crawler is headed for something enthralling but potentially dangerous.
 A surefire way to stop him in his tracks is to call his name and bust out in an exaggerated, wacky dance while singing his favorite song in a super-silly voice.
 Then you can redirect him to something equally fun but safe.
 The best part?
 No tears.

 Prevent a Meltdown